 Two top Catholic high school players in the archdiocese have earned prestigious basketball honors.

 R.J.
-Davis, a senior at Archbishop Stepinac High School in White Plains, was named Mr. New York State Basketball for the 2019-2020 season by the Basketball Coaches Association of New York, and Sonia Citron, a junior at The Ursuline School in New Rochelle, received the 2019-2020 Gatorade New York State Girls’ Basketball Player of the Year award.
+Davis, a senior at Archbishop Stepinac High School in White Plains, was named Mr. New York State Basketball by the Basketball Coaches Association of New York and Gatorade New York State Boys Basketball Player of the Year for the 2019-2020 season, and Sonia Citron, a junior at The Ursuline School in New Rochelle, received the 2019-2020 Gatorade New York State Girls’ Basketball Player of the Year award.

 R.J. averaged 26.5 points, 8.0 rebounds, 5.3 assists and 2.1 steals per game in leading Stepinac to an 18-9 record and the archdiocesan championship.
 He shot 87 percent from the free-throw line, 51 percent from two-point range and 34 percent from beyond the three-point arc.